-- 1. The districts in Lofa and Nimba were stratified into 3 groups, PACs with current ODF communities, PACs with previous ODF communities and districts with no PACs communities.
+- 1. The districts in Lofa and Nimba were stratified into three groups: PACS sites with currently ODF communities, PACS sites with previously ODF communities, and districts with no PACS communities.
 One district was randomly selected from each of the three categories. - 2.
-Enumeration areas (EAs) of 150-200 households were identified within each town (rural area). - 3.
+Enumeration areas of 150-200 households were identified within each town (rural area). - 3.
 A total of 40 respondents were selected after starting at a random household and then covering the area using a systematic skip based on the sampling fraction.